happyf-weallareeuropean/cC/readme.md

  # about
 ɔƆ ⌨️😌
 - now every time u send out the message/prompt to chatgpt, u are free! not just eyes u can listen, u can go anywhere, better chatgpt conversations exprice.
--  the scripe extrect assistant tokens from chatgpt.com realtimely, then steaming send to lua they would processe the siri-tts part, like this make sure instead of wait whole chatgpt resp finish then scroll down to bomtom n navigate to click the 'read aloud' button every time.
+-  the script extrect assistant tokens from chatgpt.com realtimely, then steaming send to lua they would processe the siri-tts part, like this make sure instead of wait whole chatgpt resp finish then scroll down to bomtom n navigate to click the 'read aloud' button every time.

 # to setup
 i.base
-- put this two scripe in ur hammerspoon init.lua for file init.lua, siswser extension like tapermonkey for monkey.js.
+- put this two script in ur hammerspoon init.lua for file init.lua, siswser extension like tapermonkey for monkey.js.

 ii.perfer high quilty siri voice